ihxyz/quizbot-docs/sessions/points.md

 # QuizBot Points System

+***Please note that the data and information on this page is subject to change and may not be updated immediately.***

 QuizBot awards players points for each question they answer correctly with the bot.

 ## How points are calculated